dev-marieclaire/The-Assembly-Learning-Repo/README.md

 ### References for whenever you get to code (you must have previous knowledge).
   - Code examples for GNU Assembler: https://cs.lmu.edu/~ray/notes/gasexamples/

+### Other.
+Suggestions are welcome!

+Everything here is open for everyone.